-Students continue to obtain practical experience in journalism through the production of the school newspaper.
-Students further develop the skills in writing and in technical areas of newspaper production learned in Journalism II.
-In addition, students assume greater responsibility for various assignments and tasks related to production.
+Students enrolled in this course refine and enhance journalistic skills introduced in Journalism I and II.
+Students communicate in a variety of forms for a variety of audiences and purposes.
+Advanced-level students assume leadership roles and contribute to local and national publications.
 Some assignments may include tasks outside of class.
 Level III students may expect to invest approximately 4 hours of out-of-class time each week.

-152M Journalism IV - Honors Grade 12 Prerequisite: Journalism III
+Journalism IV - Honors

+Prerequisite: Journalism III

 Students refine journalistic skills and assume major responsibilities for the production of the school newspaper.
 In addition, they assist in the orientation and training of less experienced staff.
-Some assignments may include tasks outside of class time.
+Advanced-level students assume leadership roles and contribute to local and national publications.
+Some assignments may include tasks outside of class.
 Level IV students may expect to invest approximately 4 hours of out-of-class time each week.